Hyperon threshold and stellar radii

 In this work we show how the onset of a new degree of freedom is able to reconcile the recent measurements of very massive pulsars~\cite{Demo,Antoniadis} with compact ones~\cite{Hebeler,Lim,Ozel,Steiner,Steiner2}, and also satisfy HIC experimental constraints ~\cite{Daniel}.
-Although the true nature of this new degree of freedom is an open puzzle, we show that a particle not much heavier than the nucleon and a new repulsive channel is enough to accomplish this goal.
-Also, we are able to construct a thermodynamical consistent model with no $ad~hoc$ inputs.

-We start by reviewing the effects of hyperon threshold in dense nuclear matter.
-The consequent softening of the EoS and reduction of the maximum mass is a well-known theme in the literature~\cite{Glen,Glen2,Lopes2012}, but the ``turn to be left" when the hyperon fraction becomes relevant seems to have passed unnoticed.
-We show that for the well-established $\Lambda$ potential depth of -28 MeV, there is little influence of the hyperon onset in the radii of stars around the canonical mass of 1.4$M_\odot$.

-Next we modify the $\Lambda$ potential depth allowing it to assume more attractive values.
-Therefore, the onset of the new degree of freedom appears at lower densities and the `turn to be left" occurss for less massive stars, reaching the canonical mass.
-Due to the very weak repulsive channel, all resulting neutron stars have very low maximum mass and the corresponding EoS must be ruled out.
+Choosing the $\Lambda$ hyperon as this new degree of freedom, we have shown that we can satisfy the astrophysical and HIC experiments with the realistic values of the $U_\Lambda$ and $U_\Lambda^\Lambda(n_0/5)$ potentials.